-Peak and reserve power plants are designed to supply power to the electricity grid at periods of very high demand and compensate the grid’s power level fluctuations created by renewable energy sources, such as wind and solar plants.
-Typically, they operate in standby mode when not in use and are called to operate by the electricity grid when there is a demand to supply electricity.
+Peaking Plants, or peak and reserve power plants, are designed to supply power to the electricity grid at periods of very high demand and compensate the grid’s power level fluctuations created by renewable energy sources, such as wind and solar plants.
+Typically, peaking plants operate in standby mode when not in use and are called to operate by the electricity grid when there is a demand to supply electricity.

 This demand variation and slowness to respond has led to increased grid stress and imbalance in supply and demand.